joanpaak/Master_thesis/Analysis/Analysis_of_Simulations/README.md

 Analyses conducted here are graphical.
 No need to calculate or estimate anything.
 Things are pretty clear.

 Data from the Yes/No and 2I-4AFC simulations are analysed separately.
+The idea is to compare the three aforemementioned algorithms inside each condition.

 ## How is data stored? / How to read data?

-To read files, this function is used: readDataFromFolder(N_DIMENSIONS, N_TRIALS, FOLDER, REGEX_FOR_FINDING_FILES)
+To read files, this function is used:
+    readDataFromFolder(N_DIMENSIONS, N_TRIALS, FOLDER, REGEX_FOR_FINDING_FILES)